G-Research/dgraph-lanl-csr/README.md

     spark-submit --master "…" --class uk.co.gresearch.dgraph.lanl.csr.CsrDgraphSparkApp \
         target/dgraph-lanl-csr-1.0-SNAPSHOT.jar data/ rdf/

-The application takes without caching 3 hours on 8 CPUs with 4 GB RAM and 100 GB SSD disk.
+The application takes 3 hours on 8 CPUs with 4 GB RAM and 100 GB SSD disk.
 On a cluster with more CPUs the time reduces proportionally.

-Running the Spark job with more than 64 GB memory available for caching (Spark storage) can see some performance benefits from setting `val doCache = true` in `CsrDgraphSparkApp.scala`.

 ## Loading RDF into Dgraph